Robinson Crusoe (1947 film): Background

-The film is the first glasses-free stereoscopic feature film, the first Soviet 3-D feature film.
+The film is the first glasses-free stereoscopic feature film, the first Soviet 3D feature film.

-Sergei Eisenstein wrote about the film and its use of 3-D in 1948: "Will the cinema of the future be stereoscopic?
+Sergei Eisenstein wrote about the film and its use of 3D in 1948: "Will the cinema of the future be stereoscopic?
 Will tomorrow follow today?" and further: "Mankind has for centuries been moving toward stereoscopic cinema...
 The bourgeois West is either indifferent or even hostilely ironical toward the problems of stereoscopic cinema.".